NHS Digital data extraction

 If you have already registered a Type 1 Opt-out with your GP practice your data will not be shared with NHS Digital.

-If you wish to register a Type 1 Opt-out with your GP practice before data sharing starts with NHS Digital, this should be done by returning this form to your GP practice by 23 June 2021 to allow time for processing it.
+If you wish to register a Type 1 Opt-out with your GP practice before data sharing starts with NHS Digital, this should be done by returning this form to your GP practice t.
 If you have previously registered a Type 1 Opt-out and you would like to withdraw this, you can also use the form to do this.
 You can send the form by post or email to your GP practice or call 0300 3035678 for a form to be sent out to you.

 If you register a Type 1 Opt-out after your patient data has already been shared with NHS Digital, no more of your data will be shared with NHS Digital.
 NHS Digital will however still hold the patient data which was shared with us before you registered the Type 1 Opt-out.